clusterio/clusterio/docs/configuration.md

 Defaults to "factorio".

-### slave.instances_directory
+### host.instances_directory

 Directory to store instances in.
-One sub-directory will be created in it for each instance assigned to this slave and these sub-directories will contain logs, saves, and various auto generated configuration files for the instances.
+One sub-directory will be created in it for each instance assigned to this host and these sub-directories will contain logs, saves, and various auto generated configuration files for the instances.

 Defaults to "instances".

-### slave.controller_url
+### host.controller_url

 URL to connect to the controller to.

 Defaults to "http://localhost:8080/".

-### slave.controller_token
+### host.controller_token

 Access token used for authenticating with the controller.
-You can generate an access token with `clusterioctl slave generate-token --id <slave-id>`, or use the `clusterioctl slave create-config` to create a new slave config with the correct url and token in it.
+You can generate an access token with `clusterioctl host generate-token --id <host-id>`, or use the `clusterioctl host create-config` to create a new host config with the correct url and token in it.

 Defaults to "enter token here".

-### slave.tls_ca
+### host.tls_ca

 Path to certificate in PEM format to use for validating a TLS connection to the controller.
-If you have a self signed certificate on the controller you will need to copy the certificate to your slaves and set it as the certificate authority with this option.
+If you have a self signed certificate on the controller you will need to copy the certificate to your hosts and set it as the certificate authority with this option.

 Defaults to null meaning use Node.js's default set of trusted certificate authorities.

-### slave.public_address
+### host.public_address

-External address instances hosted on this slave can be accessed on.
+External address instances hosted on this host can be accessed on.
 This is used by plugins like Server Select to give the correct address to switch between instances in-game.

 Defaults to "localhost".

-### slave.max_reconnect_delay
+### host.max_reconnect_delay

 Maximum delay in seconds to wait after connection to the controller is dropped before attempting to reconnect to it.
 The actual delay on each reconnect will be a random number between 0 and this configured value to avoid all clients trying to reconnect at the same time.